How to Shop for Vintage Home Decor Like a Pro

 - Cubbies of any size!
 (If I don’t use it in my own home, they are great display for our pop-up markets and always sell!)

 - Small drawers, such as file drawers or card catalogs

 - Vintage art

 - Vintage mirrors

 Are you strolling for the fun of it?
 Is this a social trip?
-Are you gathering ideas to spark creativity?
-Are you purchasing for your vendor booth?
-Are you purchasing gifts?
-Are there specific things or a specific “look” you want to find for your own home?
+Maybe you are just gathering ideas to spark creativity?
+Do you have a vintage booth that you’re shopping for items to resell?
+Are you purchasing gifts for friends or family?
+At the same time, are there specific things or a specific “look” you want to find for your own home?

 - Measurements of the space

 - General style and “look” you hope to achieve

 Having these things in hand BEFORE you go will help your shopping to be productive, fun, and help keep you on track!